Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 All veterans over 48 months old will be approaching the twilight of their careers and many will sadly be retired.
 However, there's always exceptions to the rule, as a few 'seasoned campaigners' will continue winning races, although most will lack that bit of spark or back-straight pace they once possessed!

-Greyhound Predictor now has a link page dedicated to greyhound rescue sites if you can in anyway help in the re-homing of retired ex-racing dogs, then please visit our greyhound welfare page.
+Greyhound Predictor now has a link page dedicated to greyhound rescue sites if you can in anyway help in the re-homing of retired ex-racing dogs, please visit our greyhound welfare page.

 Now check your newspaper.

-To know how old a greyhound is? you will need to find the 'whelping date' which is usually located in the race formlines to the right of the dam's name.
+To know how old a greyhound is? you will need to find the 'whelping date' which is usually located in the formlines to the right of the dam's name.
 Then simply calculate the approximate number of months that have elapsed since the whelping date occurred!

 Now enter the age in months.

-In this section, I explain how variations in a dog's weight affect race performances and give my reasons for collecting greyhound programmes.
+In this section, I explain how variations in a dog's weight affect performances and give my reasons for collecting greyhound programmes.

-However, a few male racing dogs consistently find trouble in races and may be considered a little awkward or clumbsy!
-Some of these 'long striding dogs' can weigh in excess of 40kg = 88lbs and are perhaps better suited to racing on wider galloping tracks with much bigger circumferences.
+Dogs weigh on average between 28 - 36 Kilos = 62 - 80 Lbs. and stand 71-76 cms tall.
+They generally show great determination and bravery when racing to the huge pleasure of their connections and the vast crowds that watch.
+However, a few of these male racing dogs consistently find trouble in races and may be considered a little awkward or even clumbsy!
+Some of these 'long striding dogs' weigh in excess of 40kg = 88lbs and are better suited to wider galloping tracks with bigger circumferences.
 Although, they do have an advantage over bitches when conditions underfoot become wet or sloppy as they take less strides to run a circuit!

 Bitches weigh on average between 22 - 31 Kilos = 48 - 68 Lbs. and stand approximately 68 - 71 cms tall.
-They protect and look after themselves a little more then dogs and often display 'good trackcraft', as they can squeeze through racing gaps that larger dogs wouldn't dare to go and also have the advantage of sometimes being able to 'slip under the grill' a little quicker then dogs, when initially breaking from the traps!
+They protect and look after themselves a little more then dogs and often display 'good trackcraft', as being smaller they can squeeze through racing gaps that larger dogs wouldn't dare to go and also have the advantage of sometimes being able to 'slip under the grill' a little quicker than dogs, when initially breaking from the traps!

 Now enter the weight in kilos or Lbs.